 Measurement of braking effort ( foot brake & parking brake efficiency )

 Checking for brake drum ovality.

-As part of our enhanced storage maintenance programme we use the brake roller tester to exercise the brakes to avoid sticking brake cylinders & brake callipers etc, & also to keep all brake friction surface areas smooth, clean & free from any corrosion.
+As part of our enhanced race car and sports car storage in East Sussex and Kent maintenance programme we use the brake roller tester to exercise the brakes to avoid sticking brake cylinders & brake callipers etc, & also to keep all brake friction surface areas smooth, clean & free from any corrosion.
 This equipment removes the need for a road test for this particular exercise.
 At the same time we also check the overall braking efficiency as mentioned above.

 Transport Questions and Answers

 The following questions & answers provide further detail on transporting vehicles & legal regulations.
 To ensure easier reading, we cannot however cover every transport question in sufficient technical detail & therefore we are aware that in certain scenarios, our abbreviated answers could be technically incorrect.
 We are more than happy to answer your specific questions.
 To find out more about our vintage, supercar and sports car storage and transport in East Sussex and Kent, please contact us.

 Q. How do I choose the best way to have my vehicle (s) transported considering my location, budget etc?